 Agris Mundus: A top level master training in agricultural development and management of natural resources

 The Agris Mundus MSc is a product of AGRINATURA, the European Alliance on Agricultural Knowledge for Development.
+The whole course is coordinated by Montpellier SupAgro.

 Combine technical and institutional capacities!